MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 -	Environment metadata (e.g. name, description, geolocation, etc)

 > [!NOTE]
 > Environment template does not support decision rules and post-decision actions in shadowing branches.
+> In template list name and columns are included, but list will be empty without any data.

 ## Create template